-Solo travel is something I firmly believe is something everyone should try at some point in their life.
+Solo travel is something everyone should try at some point in their life.
 There's no better way to get to know who you are as a person than by spending time with yourself away from the distractions of life.

-Solo travel has many, many benefits and it has definitely helped me to grow as a person.
-Traveling solo forces you to become independent, make decisions and step out of your comfort zone on a regular basis -- something you wouldn't necessarily do if you weren't traveling alone.
+One benefit of solo travel is that it forces you to become independent, make decisions, and step out of your comfort zone on a regular basis—something you wouldn't necessarily do if you weren't traveling alone.

-When you travel solo, you have nobody to rely on but yourself, and it's that that pushes you to learn how to function in the world.
-It's sink or swim time!
+When you travel solo, you have nobody to rely on but yourself, and that pushes you to learn how to function in the world.
+It's sink-or-swim time!
 If something goes wrong, it's down to you to figure out how to get out of the situation.

 You'll also find that when traveling solo, you're much more approachable than when you're in a couple or a group.
 A lot of travelers will assume that if you're already in a group, you don't want to be disturbed, and will turn to the solo traveler almost every time.